 I am so happy for the winners and so many of their speeches were righteously fiery in all the best ways.
 Many of the presenters were also wonderful, with Mary Robinette Kowal being the standout for me–I loved what she did with pulling out a relevant quotation from each nominated work and I hope it catches on in the other fiction categories.

 That said, I have never in my life seen any awards ceremony that, in its whole, was so blatantly disrespectful of the nominees and winners.
-And I’m including my high school senior awards ceremony where I learned that half the money my family donated to the music department after my mother’s death had been used not for the purpose for which it had been donated in this assessment.
+And I’m including my high school senior awards ceremony where I learned that half the money my family donated to the music department after my mother’s death had been used not for the purpose for which it had been donated.

 The host for this year’s festivities was George R.R.
 Martin and he spent an awful lot of time talking about John W. Campbell, noted fascist and racist.
 Pretty sure that between Martin and Bob Silverberg, Campbell (noted fascist and racist!) was mentioned more than the aggregate of the folks being honored.
 I aged approximately 67 years during Silverberg’s segment.